-Join Bill Ferguson for an in-depth discussion in this video NSX component overview, part of Up and Running with VMware NSX.
+Join Bill Ferguson for an in-depth discussion in this video NSX component overview, part of Learning VMware NSX.

 - So, you may be wondering how all of this actually works.…Yeah, we're going to build this virtual network,…but what components are we going to use…to actually create it?…Well, there are actually many components…that go together to create the magic,…and they can be thought of to be on different planes.…In reality, they're all just working together.…It's all just a software package.…But the best way to understand it…is that we have these different components…that work together on different planes.…